 If drinking water is contaminated with this metal, it can directly enter the body thereby exposing living tissues to beta and gamma radiation.
-Human beings may be exposed to it with food or water or through dust.
+Human beings may be exposed to it with food or water or through the dust.
 Once inside the body, it spreads uniformly across the soft body tissues.
-Concentration of this metal is a bit higher in muscles while lower in bones and fats.
+The concentration of this metal is a bit higher in muscles while lower in bones and fats.
 Compared to many other radionuclides, it remains in the body for a relatively shorter period of time and eliminated through urine.
 Exposure to this metal can lead to cancer, as is the case with other radionuclides.
 Very high exposure, which is rare, could lead to serious burns and even death.

 Medical Tests to Detect Cesium-137 Presence

-There are specialized ways to detect exposure of Cesium-137 to human body, such as a method called “whole-body counting”.
+There are specialized ways to detect exposure of Cesium-137 to the human body, such as a method called “whole-body counting”.
 There are a number of portable appliances that can measure its level in soft tissue samples from organs or blood, bones, and milk.